magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-30845-magento-patch-checkout-breaks-connection-to-shipping-provider-fails.md

 ---
 title: "MDVA-30845 Magento patch: checkout breaks connection to shipping provider fails"
-labels: "2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,MQP 1.0.12,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,checkout,shipping,support tools"
+labels: 2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,MQP 1.0.12,MQP patches,Magento Commerce,Magento Commerce Cloud,Magento Quality Patches,checkout,shipping,support tools
 ---

 The MDVA-30845 Magento patch fixes the issue where the *Sorry, no quotes are available for this order at this time* error is displayed when failing to connect to UPS XML/USPS/DHL during checkout, and no other shipping method is available.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.12 is installed.
 Please note that the issue is scheduled to be fixed in Magento 2.4.2.